 In the news

 Summer course trains experts in WHO policies

-Cornell Chronicle, July 8, 2014More than 30 nutrition experts from around the globe are gathering at Cornell July 7-18 for hands-on training in World Health Organization (WHO) procedures to retrieve, summarize and assess reliable, current evidence to inform WHO's recommendations for nutrition and public health policy.
+Cornell Chronicle, July 8, 2014More than 30 nutrition experts from around the globe gathered at Cornell July 7-18, 2014, for hands-on training in World Health Organization (WHO) procedures to retrieve, summarize and assess reliable, current evidence to inform WHO's recommendations for nutrition and public health policy.

 Read the full article